Xiyuche/batch_pull_answer/readme.md

 ## Plan & problems

-1. Currently, the process bar is incomplete, due to the async pulling.
+1. Currently, the process bars presented by `tqdm` have some issue, due to the async pulling.
 2. Currently, do not support multi-input files, and the csv format is constraint.
-3. Currently, the output file will be saved in over-write mode only.
+3. Currently, the output file will be saved in `over-write` mode only.
+Be careful about this.
 ## License

 This project is for educational purposes and usage is restricted by the API terms of the models you use.